Plus, how you can get magnesium from food and choose the cleanest supplements when your "magnesium burn rate" is high

 Why does magnesium citrate irritate sensitive digestive systems?
 Well, citric acid is used in cleaning agents and disinfectants to kill an array of microbes, including bacteria.
 It's also one of the most commonly used food additives, present in nearly all processed foods found in supermarkets today.
 Not exactly something we need to be putting in our gut or regularly ingesting if we want to protect the beneficial bacteria in our digestive system.

 Not to worry, magnesium citrate is nowhere to be found in Smidge® magnesium supplements.

-- This blog post was written by Dan Corrigan, Smidge® co-founder and certified Root Cause Protocol consultant.
-It was reviewed by Karen Myers, Smidge® co-founder and Certified Nutritional Therapy Practitioner.
+- This blog post was written by Smidge® co-founder Dan Corrigan.
+Dan is trained in several dietary protocols and natural health disciplines.
+Our blog was reviewed by Karen Myers, Smidge® co-founder and Certified Nutritional Therapy Practitioner.
 Learn more about Dan and Karen here!